matheus-ft/matching-engine/README.md

 ## Why Python?

-Since this exercise was done in about a week, I prioritized development speed over execution speed.
-As I am more familiar with Python than Java and C++, I was able to code faster.
-But it should not be difficult to translate the program to another language, specially considering that no outside package was used and that it was already *kinda* done from C (see [data-structures](https://github.com/matheus-ft/data-structures) repo).
+Since this exercise had to be done in just under a week, I prioritized development speed over execution speed.
+As I am more familiar with Python than Java or C++, I was able to code faster.
+But it should not be difficult to translate the program to another language, specially considering that no outside package was used and that the hard part was already *kinda* done in my [data-structures](https://github.com/matheus-ft/data-structures) repo.

+### Notes

+Anything commited after 2021/11/03 is not part of the exercise, it is just me tweaking things around because I think this project is kinda cool.